jsinger67/parol/book/src/OperatorPrecedence.md

 x = 0
 ```

 Now I think you could continue on your own.
-Implement the binary operations by taking the two top
+Implement the unary and binary operations by taking one
-most numbers from the calculation stack and push the result on the stack again.
+or two top most numbers from the calculation stack and push the result on the stack again.
 If all is implemented correctly the end result of the calculation should be laying as single value
 on top of the calculation stack.